 Genome Characterization Centers

-Genomics is a fast-moving field with novel technologies and platforms that help characterize the genome being made available to the research community on a continual basis.
-The Cancer Genome Atlas (TCGA) Genome Characterization Centers (GCCs) are responsible for characterizing all of the genomic changes found in the tumors studied as part of the TCGA program.
-The GCCs will use multiple platforms to provide data to the cancer research community on changes in miRNA and gene expression, single nucleotide polymorphisms and copy number changes.
-The GCCs will also be working to validate specific regions of interest through targeted sequencing.
+The Cancer Genome Atlas (TCGA) Genome Characterization Centers (GCCs) were responsible for characterizing the genomic changes found in the tumors studied by TCGA.
+The GCCs used multiple platforms to provide data to the cancer research community on changes in microRNA and gene expression, single nucleotide polymorphisms and copy number changes.
+The GCCs also validated specific regions of interest through targeted sequencing.

 Copy Number Alteration (Single Nucleotide Polymorphism Characterization)